 Our campsite was on a remote sand bank in the centre of the Zambezi river.
 We'd spent the entirety of the day canoeing here and being treated to numerous wildlife sightings along the way.
 I'd already seen first hand how dangerous hippos were when one tried to snap our canoe in half.
 It had been a rough start to the trip and I was secretly hoping that would be as close as I would get to a hippo this trip.

 Just then another hippo called, this time from somewhere behind me.
 I jumped in alarm, noticing my fellow camp-mates also looking on edge.
 There was no denying it, we were completely surrounded by hippos.
 Would they venture onto the sand bank in the night?
 I winced when I realised I already knew the answer to that.
 When we'd arrived we had seen numerous hippo tracks zig-zagging across the island.
-I just prayed that they would venture too near the camp.
+I just prayed that they wouldn't venture too near the camp.

 Hippo tracks across the sand bank

 It was time to retreat to the tents for the night.
 Before all of our guides were tucked up in bed I made sure to empty my bladder, knowing at least for now, I was safe.
 I just prayed that I wouldn't need the toilet again for the night.
 I really didn't want to risk venturing into hippo island for a pee.
 Inwardly I knew this was wishful thinking.
 I hadn't gone a day in over 5 years without needing to pee at least once in the night so unless some miracle happened, I'd have to face my fears.

 I settled into my sleeping bag beside Emily, my heart pounding in my chest as I listened to the hippos roaring and bellowing outside our flimsy green canvas.

 I closed my eyes and waited for sleep to come.